cityofaustin/projects/_projects/SUMMITweek-Winter-2018/about/overview.md

 - **[Day one](http://projects.austintexas.io/projects/SUMMITweek-Winter-2018/days/day-one/)** focuses on how the City of Austin works and basic policies relating to all City employees.
 - **[Day two](http://projects.austintexas.io/projects/SUMMITweek-Winter-2018/days/day-two/)** focuses on our methods and standards across disciplines
-- **[Day three](http://projects.austintexas.io/projects/SUMMITweek-Winter-2018/days/day-three/)** is open to other local governments and is an opportunity to expand our networks and impact across the region
+- **[Day three](http://projects.austintexas.io/projects/SUMMITweek-Winter-2018/days/day-three/)** is open to other local governments and is an opportunity to expand our networks and impact across Central Texas
 - **[Day four](http://projects.austintexas.io/projects/SUMMITweek-Winter-2018/days/day-four/)** focuses on project management and how to contribute to your team